amcginlay/eks-demos/doc/11-clusterip-services/README.md

 # ctrl+c to quit loop
 ```

-You can observe from the responses how the service distributes requests across all of the active pod replicas (see `localhostIP`)
+Observe from the responses how the service distributes requests across all of the active pod replicas (see `localhostIP`)

 We will use the jumpbox pod again so leave it in place for now.